About the HortScholars Program

 AmericanHort Scholars Program is open to undergraduate and graduate students who are attending 2- and 4-year colleges and universities.
 (If you graduate just before the program starts in July, that's okay).

-What exactly is an AmericanHort Scholar and what do they do?
-HortScholars spend seven days on-site at Cultivate'19 (the industry's largest all-industry event in North America) in Columbus, Ohio.
+HortScholars spend seven days on-site at Cultivate'20 (the industry's largest all-industry event in North America) in Columbus, Ohio.
 HortScholars meet as a group and individually with industry professionals, attend educational sessions, present on the horticulture topic of your choice at the Knowledge Center, and network at various social events.
 Click here for a sample schedule.
 It's a unique experience designed to help you make connections so you can find jobs and internships and help you experience some of the more exciting aspects of the industry.
 If you're a horticulture major and not sure if you want to be a grower or think being a grower is your only career option - think again!
 The Scholars Program will show you that there are many, many career possibilities.

-Scholars receive complimentary meals, lodging, an All-Access Pass to Cultivate'19, and a complimentary one-year student membership with AmericanHort.
+Scholars receive complimentary meals, lodging, an All-Access Pass to Cultivate'20, and a complimentary one-year student membership with AmericanHort.
 Scholars are responsible for providing their own transportation to and from Columbus, Ohio.

 If you're concerned about a job or internship conflict you might have during the summer, don't worry too much.
 Most employers are incredibly supportive of this opportunity and will see it as a valuable part of your overall job/internship experience.